How eDNA Could be a Cornerstone of the New Blue Economy (PDF). Maritime Executive 2021.

 Resources and Environment in the 21st Century: Seeing Past the Phantoms World Energy Council Journal July: 8–16 1998 natural resources, land use, population, gdp, energy.

-International Conflicts over Environment: Scientist’s Roles and Opportunities Scientific Cooperation, State Conflict: The Role of Scientists in Mitigating International Discord : 253–258 1998 scientists, conflict, international.
+International Conflicts over Environment: Scientist’s Roles and Opportunities Scientific Cooperation, State Conflict: The Role of Scientists in Mitigating International Discord, "Annals of the New York Academy of Sciences" : 253–258 1998 scientists, conflict, international.

 Industrial Ecology: A Coming of Age Story Resources : 14 1998 Published by Resources for the Future, Washington, DC Industrial Ecology, Consumption.